 The Iranian Association (IA) was established as a registered charity in 1985 and was initially known as West London Iranian Association.
-The IA has been a resilient organisation and has always embraced organisational development; for example, the service delivery was transformed to benefit all the ethnic groups a decade ago.
-The association has been a pioneer in innovative service delivery that has included providing online and Learndirect courses in the early years of the 21st century, delivering embedded learning a long time before the implementation of the idea by the mainstream colleges, operating one of the first Life in the UK test centres and ESOL for Citizenship courses in Britain, delivering the NHS Health Trainer service for the first time in Hammersmith and Fulham and providing a direction for the community in recording their oral history.
+The IA has always been a dynamic organisation and has embraced organisational development; for example, the service delivery was transformed to benefit all ethnic groups two decades ago.
+The association has been a pioneer in service development and delivery, offering online and ESOL for Citizenship courses in the 2000s, delivering embedded learning a long time before its implementation by the mainstream colleges, operating one of the first Life in the UK test centres in Britain, delivering the NHS Health Trainer service in Hammersmith for the first time and initiating three community oral history projects.

 Over the last years the Iranian Association has also managed a number of health projects for families, young and older people.
-Between 2000 and 2012 the NHS supported the association to offer the Health Promotion project, Health Volunteers and Health Trainer service.
-The National Lottery also funded a Women’s Social and Healthcare project until early 2000s.
-The NHS and DESTA, a local consortium, supported the IA to run wellbeing self-management courses (Expert Patient Programme) between 2012 and 2015.
-To address the mental health issues, the Trust For London supported the IA to run very successful BACP-accredited counselling service supported by agencies such as Trust for London.
+Between the years 2000 and 2012 the NHS supported the association to offer the Health Promotion project, Health Volunteers and Health Trainer service.
+The National Lottery also funded a Women’s Social and Healthcare project until the early 2000s.
+The NHS, DESTA (a local consortium) and Paddington Development Trust supported the IA to run Expert Patient Programme (wellbeing self-management courses) from 2012 to 2017.
+Since 2009 the association has also offered a very successful BACP-accredited counselling service supported by agencies such as Trust for London.

-In the last 15 years, the IA has demonstrated commitment to offer high quality services by fulfilling the requirements of a number of quality frameworks including the Investors In People, Advice Quality Standards (AQS), Matrix and Office of Immigration Services Commissioner (OISC) and the Level 3 of PQASSO.
+Since the early 2000s the IA has demonstrated commitment to offer high quality services by fulfilling the requirements of a number of quality frameworks including the Investors in People, Advice Quality Standards (AQS), Matrix, Office of Immigration Services Commissioner (OISC), Supplementary School Quality Mark and PQASSO.